 Child Sexual Exploitation is a form of child sexual abuse.
 It occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity

-(a) in exchange for something the victim needs or wants, and/or consensual.
-Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology.
+(a) in exchange for something the victim needs or wants, and/or

 (b) for the financial advantage or increased status of the perpetrator or facilitator.